Buffers#

 If this parameter is not specified, the constructed

-will use a default constructed
+sycl::buffer will use a default constructed

-when allocating memory on the host.
+AllocatorT when allocating memory on the host.

-, so the host accesses can be
+The host address is const T, so the host accesses can be

 read-only.
-However, the typename T
+However, the typename T is not const so the

 device accesses can be both read and write accesses.

-, this buffer is only initialized
+Since the hostData is const, this buffer is only initialized

 with this memory and there is no write back after its destruction,

-has another valid non-null final data
+unless the sycl::buffer has another valid non-null final data

 address specified via the member function set_final_data()

-after construction of the sycl::buffer
+after construction of the sycl::buffer.

 Constructors 7-8